Hello and welcome to my Ride Capo bindings review.

 Great for those who like to bomb the resort fast and hard and for backcountry missions.

-I wouldn’t say they are something for those that also want to be able to slow things down and play around a bit with tricks etc. They are pretty unforgiving and make you want to lock your board into a carve and hit everything with speed.
+Not for those that also want to be able to slow things down and play around a bit with tricks etc. They are pretty unforgiving and make you want to lock your board into a carve and hit everything with speed.

 So, I would consider them aggressive all mountain to freeride bindings for advanced and more aggressive riders.

 Definitely not for the beginner and not for the park, IMO.
 Some people like stiff bindings for the park, but I prefer something a bit softer – and even those that like them stiff for the park might want a bit more board feel than these.

 O.k. let’s take a more detailed look at what the Capo’s are capable of.

 Date: March 4th, 2017

 Conditions: Plenty of fresh powder to be found.
 Had been puking it for a good few days leading up.
 Still bumpy and chundery in places as it was a Saturday but mostly soft good conditions on the groomers and plenty of powder off.